-For more than 50 years, DEET has reigned as the undisputed champion of insect repellents.
+For more than 60 years, DEET has reigned as the undisputed champion of insect repellents.
 No longer.
 There’s now a potentially better alternative on the market: picaridin.
-Both DEET and picaridin are proven to be effective at fending off mosquitoes—and are superior to other repellents when it comes to protection time.
+Both DEET and picaridin are proven to be effective at fending off ticks—and are superior to other repellents when it comes to protection time.
 But which one is really the best?
-Who will win this face-off of the buzzer beaters?

 But DEET has some notable drawbacks.
 It imparts a greasy feel to the skin upon application.
 It emits a distinctive—and to many, unpleasant—odor.
 And it has the ability to dissolve certain plastics and some synthetic materials, including rayon, spandex, and vinyl.
 This is a particular hazard for sunglasses and plastic eyeglass lenses.
 (It has no effect on nylon, wool, or cotton.)

-Studies have shown picaridin to be as effective as DEET in repelling mosquitoes.
+Studies have shown picaridin to be slightly more effective than DEET in repelling mosquitoes, and equally as effective as DEET against ticks.
 Unlike DEET, however, picaridin is odorless, non-greasy, and does not dissolve plastics or other synthetics.
 The one possible concern with picaridin is its relative newness.
 Insufficient time has passed for long-term health risks (should they exist) to manifest themselves.
 A limited, but growing, number of repellents contain picaridin, including Cutter Advanced, Sawyer Premium, and Repel Smart Spray.